core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #1 - RPC

-This example is based on the "activate-software-image" RPC defined in {{-yang11}}, assuming that this RPC is assigned to SID 1932, leaf image-name to SID 1933 and leaf status to SID 1934.
+This example is based on the 'activate-software-image' RPC defined in {{-yang11}}, assuming that this RPC is assigned to SID 1932, leaf image-name to SID 1933 and leaf status to SID 1934.
 These SIDs are defined strictly for the purpose of this example.

 rpc activate-software-image {
   input {